 End of the day

-If you have any queries about the daily routine or what your child is learning then do not hesitate to get in touch.
-We will circulate our contact details via Parenthub.
+We will circulate our email contact details with you via Parenthub.
 We will always endeavour to reply to you as soon as possible, occasionally this may take longer than we would like but we will always aim to get back to you within 24 hours during the school week.

 Whilst the start of the new school year is always busy, we hope you and your child are looking forward to the beginning of what we’re sure will be a very exciting year ahead.

 Mrs Hill and Mrs Taylor